textpattern/textpattern.github.io/development/index.md

 ### 1. Avoid reinventing the wheel

 While reinventing the wheel is a good way to learn, it's not so good for making useful or popular plugins.
-If you're plugin does what another plugin already does, few users will take the time to install and try it unless it's *extremely* innovative in some way.
+If your plugin does what another plugin already does, few users will take the time to install and try it unless it's *extremely* innovative in some way.
 We recommend that before you start developing, spend some time researching what plugins exist, what functionality they provide, and how well they're working for people (often indicated by how popular they are).

 Here's the visible approach to plugin conception that can help you make a good choice...